GeckoBoy84/PteroControl/README.md

 # PteroControl

-This opensource code is currently not recommended for production use as it is not in a stable state.
+To setup the bot, insert all values into the `config.json` file located in `/settings`

+We have partnered with ScarceHost.uk to provide a custom pterodactyl egg for installing your own custom instance.

 The public bot inviteable [here](https://discord.gg/AMCTzrmRPY) and will receive updates and bug fixes prior to this source code to ensure stability.